Aspsine/Daily/README.md

 # Daily
 A demo app of Zhihu Daily with full Material Design and new widgets.
-It's more slimmer(less than 2mb) and smarter(no ad, no account) than official app.
+It's more lighter(less than 2mb) and smarter(no ad, no account) than official app.

 ### Download
 [download](https://raw.githubusercontent.com/Aspsine/Daily/master/art/daily.apk)